sajoy/truthyisms/README.md

 A browser extension that brings Jenny Holzer truisms and more to your internet browsing experience.

+## What?
+Truthyisms is a virtual interpretation of Jenny Holzer's Truisms.
+Truisms were brief, thought-provoking statements printed on posters and distributed around New York City.
+Statements such as: "AMBIVALENCE CAN RUIN YOUR LIFE", "LACK OF CHARISMA CAN BE FATAL", "TECHNOLOGY WILL MAKE OR BREAK US".
+This extension is an exploration of the questions: how would that look in the virtual city that is the internet? how can I interrupt you when you're wandering the sidewalks of the world wide web?

+For now, it randomly adds Truism and Truism-inspired statements to the websites you visit in the form of engraved marble plaques.

+- No data is collected or saved.
+- Code is open-source and available on GitHub: https://github.com/sajoy/truthyisms

 ## Thoughts

 1. The internet is a public place, but the experience is very different from being out in a public place.